 The Travis County Cooperative Parenting Program (CPP) provides a comprehensive nine-hour series of six co-parenting classes which focus on the needs of children and parents in the aftermath of separation or divorce.

 - To provide information that helps parents understand the effects of separation/divorce on children.

 - To raise awareness of the need for on-going, meaningful relationships between children and both parents following family break-up.

-- To promote positive parenting practices aimed at helping children's healthy adjustment and development during and after divorce.
+- To promote positive co-parenting practices aimed at helping children's healthy adjustment and development during and after family break-up.

 - To promote cooperative, shared parenting between separated, divorced, or never-married parents.